MariuzM/jai-lsp-scratch/README.md

 Jai itself, with a VS Code extension.

 > ⚠️ **Experimental project.** Built and tested against a leaked, outdated build of the Jai compiler
 > — not the current closed beta.
-Newer compiler versions may lex/format/diagnose differently, and no
+Newer compiler versions of compiler might not work with this, until i can access i cant test and update.
 > compatibility is guaranteed.

 ## Features